 Think of the rustic charms and raw beauty of Tuscany, the glamour and style of Capri and the Amalfi Coast and then the history and diversity of Sicily.
 Underpin this with fabulous Italian food and wine, unrivalled lifestyle and glamour and then your very own yacht, which opens all of these up to sailors with the added relief of being able to get away from the hustle-bustle of many Italian attractions.

 Sailing in Italy is split into four areas covered in this Italy bareboat charter section.
 They are the Tuscan Islands, Naples and the Amalfi Coast, Sicily (including the Aeolian Islands) and Sardinia.
-Each of these sailing areas have their own unique attractions and colour; you can read more about each area at the bottom of this page.
+Each of these sailing areas have their own unique attractions and colour; you can read more about each area in our Rough Guides.

 Foodies will of course love Italian cuisine, based mainly on fish and seafood.
 Do not forget to try the sburita, an excellent fish soup, and the onion gurguglione.
 The mild climate favours an excellent cultivation of vineyards.
 Elba is famous for its wines: Rosso, Procanico, Aleatico and Moscato.
 "Ansonico" is an amber-coloured scented wine well-known by the Romans and produced today in limited quantity.
 It is a rarity for gourmets only.